davidtwco/rfcs/text/0000-build-std/0-introduction.md

 A brief prototype of this idea was created and a [short design document was drafted][why-not-rustup] before concluding that it would not be possible.
-With artifact dependencies, it may be desirable to build with a different standard library and if rustup was creating different toolchains per-customised standard library then Cargo would need to have knowledge of these to switch between them, which isn't possible (and something of a layering violation).
+With Cargo's artifact dependencies, it may be desirable to build with a different standard library and if rustup was creating different toolchains per-customised standard library then Cargo would need to have knowledge of these to switch between them, which isn't possible (and something of a layering violation).
 It is also unclear how Cargo would find and use the